 Notes: UDOIT is used to regularly audit and report accessibility of student-facing Canvas courses.
-Accessibility errors identified in UDOIT audits of Canvas courses
+Accessibility errors identified in UDOIT audits of Canvas courses will be used to identify emerging, institution-wide professional learning needs on an ongoing basis.

 Workstream 3: Staff Experience